 For example, the HSE outlined that 581,000 employees in the air industry were involved in non-fatal accidents between the years 2017 and 2018.
 The HSE also acknowledged that 29% of the statistics were in relation to slip and trip incidents.

 At an airport, one of the busiest areas is the luggage carousel.
 This is because there is a high volume of people in close proximity to one another, each attempting to reclaim their personal belongings.
 The baggage area can often put you in a stressful situation, but one of the last things you might expect whilst collecting your luggage, is to be injured or harmed.

 There are various types of equipment found in airports which includes escalators, lifts, and travelators which were introduced to alleviate the stress associated with travelling.
 They also help make it easier to move around with heavy luggage, and can sometimes help reduce overcrowding.
-Whilst using this equipment, your safety and well-being are directly in the airport’s hands, and if you were to be injured due to their error, then you could have grounds to make a claim.
+Whilst using this equipment, your safety and well-being are directly in the airport’s hands, and if you were to be injured due to their error, then you could have grounds to make Belfast International airport accident claims.